preetisawant/runtimes/liberty/loggingAndTracing.md

 ### Changing trace configuration via SSH

 When you push the application, the server.xml file includes the default properties  **updateTrigger** set to **polled** and **monitorInterval** set to 1 minute.
-The Liberty server is automatically configured to check for updates to the server.xml each minute.
+The Liberty server is automatically configured to check for updates to the server.xml file each minute.

-See [Push Liberty apps with server.xml](https://console.ng.bluemix.net/docs/runtimes/liberty/optionsForPushing.html#options_for_pushing) for options to push Liberty apps with a customized sever.xml
+See [Push Liberty apps with server.xml](https://console.ng.bluemix.net/docs/runtimes/liberty/optionsForPushing.html#options_for_pushing) for options to push Liberty apps with a customized `server.xml` file.

-See [Controlling Dynamic Updates](https://www.ibm.com/support/knowledgecenter/SSEQTP_liberty/com.ibm.websphere.wlp.doc/ae/twlp_setup_dyn_upd.html){: new_window} for how to set up dynamic update in the server.xml.
+See [Controlling Dynamic Updates](https://www.ibm.com/support/knowledgecenter/SSEQTP_liberty/com.ibm.websphere.wlp.doc/ae/twlp_setup_dyn_upd.html){: new_window} for how to set up dynamic update in the server.xml file.

 Follow these steps to change tracing configuration: